Azerbaijani nationality law: Soviet Azerbaijan (1920–1991)

 In April 1920, the Red Army backed by supporters in the Azerbaijani Communist Party invaded the country.
 Though the government attempted to form a union with Persia, it was unable to come to terms and in September signed a treaty with Russia granting Russia control over its economy, foreign affairs, and military.
 In 1922, the Azerbaijan Soviet Socialist Republic was joined with the Armenian Soviet Socialist Republic and Georgian Soviet Socialist Republic to form the Transcaucasian Socialist Federative Soviet Republic, which lasted until 1936 and was then separated into its constituent states.
 In 1924, the Soviet Union created a unitary nationality for all inhabitants of the various socialist republics.
 It presumed that anyone residing within the territory prior to enactment of the statute was automatically a Soviet national, unless they were able to prove otherwise.
 Under its terms, a child born to at least one parent who was a national of one of the Soviet republics was automatically a national of that republic, as well as the federation.
-If the parents were residing abroad at the birth of the child, the parents could chose to have Soviet nationality or other nationality.
+If the parents were residing abroad at the birth of the child, the parents could choose to have Soviet nationality or other nationality.
 Neither marriage nor naturalization of one party automatically impacted a spouse or children; however, if both parents changed their nationality or renounced Soviet nationality children under the age of fourteen followed the parental nationality.

 Each Soviet republic was allowed to determine who was eligible for naturalization in their territory.
 Naturalization gave them Soviet nationality, but did not automatically grant the rights of citizenship other republics.
 Renunciation of nationality was allowed upon obtaining permission from the Central Executive Committee of the Soviet Union.
 Nationals could be denaturalized for obtaining dual nationality, leaving federation territory without permission, or by a court order as a punishment for crime.
 An amendment (Law 581) in 1925 provided that persons who had been granted amnesty for service in the White Army and prisoners of war who had served in the Tsarist or Red Army who were abroad and failed to register with the Soviet Federation were deprived of their nationality, but could apply to be reinstated through naturalization.
 The mass denaturalizations of Russian people living abroad resulted in approximately 1.5 million stateless persons who were unable to acquire nationality in their places of residence under restrictive policies implemented globally in the interwar years.